 CIP broadcasts peace programmes to millions each week and keeps young people out of political violence.

 HI reaches to the heart of Batwa communities, providing homes, sanitation, jobs, medical care, education and introducing modern farming techniques.
 Harvest also runs an internationally known summer outreach across the country.

-APRID works across interfaith relations whilst EE fearlessly shares the gospel.
+APRID and UCE work across interfaith relations whilst EE fearlessly shares the gospel.

 That means stronger families, excellent schools, more schools, training and rehabilitation for street children… We work to stem the brain-drain, care for orphans, prevent AIDs, create excellent schools, to raise young leaders of integrity and to instill honesty in a new generation.